Probation Violations In West Palm Beach

 Once a warrant is signed for your arrest, you are required to surrender yourself to the jail.
 Mr. Foley will file a motion for in-court surrender on your violation of probation.
 This motion is a request to the judge for a court date without first surrendering you to the jail.
 Granting of this motion is at the discretion of the judge, however, if granted, it will not be necessary for you to surrender to the jail prior to the court date.
 This is particularly important when it normally takes days or weeks to get a court date on a VOP in Palm Beach County.
 The Palm Beach Law Firm of Roger P. Foley will make every effort to prevent clients from spending time incarcerated.

 A court hearing will be held following an arrest or probation violation.
 The experienced criminal defense lawyers from The Law Offices of Roger P. Foley can aggressively defend you at this hearing and will take the necessary steps to attempt to have your probation or community control terms reinstated.
-The firm offers a free 15 minute case strategy; call today to discuss your case!
+The firm offers a 5 minute free consultation; call today to discuss your case!

 Absolutely.
 You face the maximum amount of time on the charge you were initially arrested on if you are found guilty of the violation.
 For example, if you were arrested for Possession of Cocaine, placed on probation for 2 years and violated, you would be facing a maximum of 5 years.
 The reason is because a Possession of Cocaine, is a third-degree felony with a maximum sentence of five (5) years in prison.
 The burden of proof on a violation is preponderance of evidence which means that judge has to only believe fifty one percent that you violated your probation and you lose.
 This is a very tricky area of criminal defense so don’t hire some attorney that dabbles in criminal defense because it’s your freedom on the line.
 Hire an experience probation attorney.